 CardMatch gave me no offers for Capital One.
 After checking their website, however, I had an offer for the Capital One Venture Rewards Credit Card.

-The signup bonus was good for 40,000 reward points after spending $3,000 in the first three months, plus a $0 first-year annual fee instead of $59 each year.
+On November 16, 2018, the signup bonus was good for 40,000 reward points after spending $3,000 in the first three months, plus a $0 first-year annual fee instead of $59 each year.
 Checking the public offer, I found the same.

 Discover Credit Cards